 Shown next is a summary of the melody and harmony.
-The governing harmony scale is the minor family scale with mode signature AD.I, which is a 9-note extension of the AD.I scale (the latter is known to jazz musicians as "bebop melodic minor").
-This scale has many sub-scales identified by sub-words: from double-tritone intermediate modes identified by //D.I (melodic minor) and //A..I (harmonic minor) down to classical modes //A (Aeolian) and //D (Dorian).
+The governing harmony scale is the minor family scale with mode signature AD.I\, which is a 9-note extension of the AD.I scale known to jazz musicians as "bebop melodic minor."
+The plus means retain the upper note of the omitted M tritone (think of the tritone as morphed into a fifth anchored by 1 or a fourth anchored by 1).
+This scale has many sub-scales identified by sub-words: from double-tritone intermediate modes identified by //D.I (melodic minor) and //A.I (harmonic minor) down to classical modes //A (Aeolian) and //D (Dorian).
 The melody scale is sub-scale of //A. The only departure from these scales is in bar 5, where an 8-note minor-major scale identified by DM comes into play briefly (recall that this scale is formed of the union of the pentatonic major and minor scales); this scale provides an ornamental transition from melodic minor to natural minor (Aeolian).
-Annotating AD.I at the beginning as the governing mode is sufficient, but for illustrative purposes, the individual scales are annotated above the applicable segments.
+Annotating AD.I\ at the beginning as the governing mode is sufficient, but for illustrative purposes, the individual scales are annotated above the applicable segments.
 The chord root line is the one I learned in the course but many others are possible for the same core.
+Only an anchor is specified for the concluding I chord